Jeff-Adler/AlgoPrepJavaScript/Sorting/Sorting.md

 \*\*BubbleSort and Insertion Sort are actually FASTER than MergeSort and such, when array is nearly sorted.
 They are better than just equivalent

 Best you can get for data-agnostic sorting: O(n log n)

+- Mathematocal proof about comparison sorting!!!
+Impossible to do better than O(log n)

+- Radix Sort: NOT a comparison sort
+  - escapes lower bound on comparison sorting of O(n log n)

+Non-comparison sorting: takes advantage of specific kinds of data

+- Integer Sorting